FlxB2/Constraint-Based-Automated-Updating-of-Application-Deployment-Models/README.md

 The script ``` analyzer/commandline_wrapper.py ``` is able to analyze outputs of the following planners: [Jasper](https://www.semanticscholar.org/paper/Jasper-%3A-the-Art-of-Exploration-in-Greedy-Best-Xie-M%C3%BCller/70b994eee371224a4530b602118cfc556c309f4b) and [Fast Downward](http://www.fast-downward.org/).
 Support for Marvin might be added in the future.

 ### Usage
 The analyzer can be used by piping the output to the script.
-Example: ``` cat output_file | python3 commandline_wrapper.py ```
+Example: ``` cat output_file | python3 commandline_wrapper.py ```.
 Multiple outputs of different planners can be merged in a single file.
 But above each output a line has to be added which tells the analyzer what kind of planner has produced the output.
-Example for a single Fast Downward output file:
+Example for a single Fast Downward output:
 ```
 <<<<FD>>>>
 INFO     Running translator.
 INFO     translator stdin: None
 ...
 ```
-Example for a single Jasper output file:
+Example for a single Jasper output:
 ```
 <<<<JASPER>>>>
 1. Running translator